Sending

 Position

-LiteMX is for human-scale mailbox email across many domains: replies, support conversations, operational messages, billing/account communication, and agent-drafted replies when the account grants explicit send scope.
+LiteMX is for ordinary mailbox email across many domains: new one-to-one messages, replies, forwards, support conversations, transactional messages, billing/account communication, and agent-composed mail when the account grants explicit send scope.

 Plan Limits